Quotation and allusion

 Here is an example of a group that was accused of plagiarism but won in court:

-Example: The Beastie Boys, “Pass the Mic,” from Check Your Head (1992) samples a recording of James Newton, “Choir.”
-Although the Beastie Boys obtained a license to use the recording, Newton sued the Beastie Boys for improper use of the composition.
+Example: The Beastie Boys, “Pass the Mic,” (Link opens in new window) from Check Your Head (1992) samples a recording of James Newton, “Choir.”
+(Link opens in new window) Although the Beastie Boys obtained a license to use the recording, Newton sued the Beastie Boys for improper use of the composition.
 Newton lost the case.

 A cover is a recording a piece first recorded by someone else.
 A cover often involves an arrangement.